 When texting young people it should only be to communicate details, conversation should not be engaged in via text.
 If the young person in question is engaging in conversation you can continue this via E-Mail (with the mentioned measures in place) or Facebook (again with the mentioned measures in place).

-When texting young people club members should send their text to a fellow club member to ensure accountability.
+When texting young people, club members should send their text to a fellow club member to ensure accountability.

 Club members should avoid ambiguous phraseology and acronyms in their texts.